Digital-Alchemy-TS/documentation/docs/core/modules/application.md

 ### Full

-Getting more complex with dependency libraries, configurations, and a more intricate service setup.
+More advanced setup with libraries, configuration, and prioritized services:

 ```typescript
 import { CreateApplication } from "@digital-alchemy/core";